inezd24/PopulationGenetics/README.md

 ## IBD analyses
 Last updated: Tuesday 31 October 2023
-In this script, you will PLINK (1.9) data to phase with BEAGLe, and subsequently use for hap-ibd and IBDne analyses.
+In this script, you will PLINK (1.9) data to phase with BEAGLE, and subsequently use for hap-ibd and IBDne analyses.
 The script can be run in bash and plots can be recreated in R with the ggplot2 package.

 ### Phasing with BEAGLE
 Script: beagle_raute_only.sh or beagle_data.sh.
 See also beagle_example.sh from developers.

-1. Convert files to VCF format
+1. Convert files to VCF format.
 ```
 plink --bfile ~/plink/our_samples/our_samples_maf --allow-no-sex --recode vcf-iid --alleleACGT --out ~/plink/phased_data/our_samples
 ```

-2. Compress the VCF files and index it
+2. Compress the VCF files and index it.
 ```
 bgzip ~/plink/phased_data/our_samples.vcf
 tabix -f -p vcf ~/plink/phased_data/our_samples.vcf.gz